 New York State residents should complete the TAP (Tuition Assistance Program) application through the New York State Higher Education Services Corporation (NYHESC), at www.tapweb.org.
 Once you have decided to attend SUNY Geneseo, make sure our school code is the first school listed on the application, code 0920.
 You may also want to complete the Excelsior Scholarship application at www.tapweb.org.
 You only need to apply once for the Excelsior Scholarship.

-The cost of attendance on your financial aid award notice IS NOT a bill.
+The cost of attendance on your financial aid award notice is NOT a bill.
 The cost of attendance is the total estimate of both direct (billed) and indirect (non-billed) costs for enrollment as a full-time student at SUNY Geneseo.
 The student billing notice is calculated based on the direct costs only.
-For billing and payment information, visit the Student Accounts Office website at https://www.geneseo.edu/student_accounts.
+For billing and payment information, visit the Student Accounts Office website.

 Financial need is the difference between Geneseo's total cost of attendance and your EFC.
 The type and how much financial aid you may be awarded are determined by your financial need.
 However, other factors, like timeliness of your application, receipt of outside awards ("outside scholarships"), federal/state/campus funding levels, and academic standing also affect your financial aid awards.

 When financial need is a positive number, it means that you may qualify for need-based aid.
-When the calculation is a negative number, it means you do not qualify for need-based aid, like Direct Subsidized Loans, or Federal Work-Study.
+When the calculation is a negative number, it means you do not qualify for need-based aid, like Federal Direct Subsidized Loans or Federal Work-Study.